aurorascharff/rsc-workshop/STEPS.md

 - Inside getContacts, use fetch instead of prisma.
 Could talk to any external API like BFF pattern.
 - Explain fetch API and build-in dedupe, we dont have this with prisma by the way.
-- Create new api endpoint /contacts, we are writing our own api route here to display the use.
+- Create new GET api endpoint /contacts/route.ts, we are writing our own api route here to display the use.
 - Call the fetch API inside getContacts, no type safety anymore.
 Next tags.
 - Create revalidationkeys and attach to getContacts
 - Use revalidationKeys in updateContact instead of revalidatePath("/)